Summary

 This structure works well for manufacturing, retail, and service businesses. backers understand this model quickly.
 It shows clear authority and responsibility lines.

-Use hierarchical charts when you have separate departments.
+Use hierarchical charts when you have distinct departments.
 Examples include sales, marketing, operations, and finance teams.
-This directly affects your visual organizational charts results.
+This directly impacts your visual organizational charts results.

 Matrix Charts for Complex Organizations